davidemily/CS4320Group/README.md

 Getting the website to work with Reddit's API was one of the main problems of the site.
 We had originally planned to use Python but, due to time restraints and ease of testing, switched to Javascript to get a working front end product.
 Luckily, there existed examples on using the Reddit API with Javascript.
 We ended up choosing [Snoowrap](https://not-an-aardvark.github.io/snoowrap/snoowrap-v1.js) to ease some of the problems with interfacing with the API.

 Another issue with Reddit is it requries a static link to the image (Meme) in order to make a thread.
 This issue led us to also using Imgur's API, to host the image, and give us the link we needed for Reddit.

+#### Dynamic website using database
+One issue we had was linking the website to the database.
+Quite a few hours were spent attempting to get it to work, with no success.
+In the process it also broke other parts of the site.
+I was able to solve the issue after moving a copy of the site to a linux container on my own server at home, where it worked.
+This led to the realization that the php package for sql support was not installed on our live server, which was quickly remedied.
+This is a textbook example of why you should not make assumptions, but should check every step involved in an issue.

+#### Placing text on image pulled from server
+The original text overlay was created before the addition of the php, and therefore to ease development time it was decided that we would use the same javascript logic for images pulled from the server.
+In order to do this I setup the javascript to pull the image from the server according to the existing image they selected from the dynamic list.
+This led to two issues.
+The first is that it did not properly reformat images that were pulled down.
+The second issue involved the function and logic that adds the text overlay, as doing so caused odd behaviour that applied the text multiple times and did not erase it when the text was removed.
+This all occured during our final sprint, and although we spent a fair amount of time troubleshoting it, we were not able to fix it.
+We were able to gain an approximate understanding of its cause, and believe that to fix it would require an entire remake of the logic for adding text to pictures.
+We would likely need an additonal sprint, largely dedicated to removing that code and preferably rewriting it in php in order to remove the load from the user.
+Due to a lack of time, those changes will be outside the scope of this project.

 ## Contributors